 |---|---|

-Worsted (#4) and bulky (#5) acrylic dominate mass-market knitting and crochet.
+Worsted (#4) and bulky (#5) acrylic account for the largest share of mass-market knitting and crochet SKUs.

-Roughly bulky/chunky thickness—common for blanket yarn and chenille-type products.
+Roughly bulky / chunky (#5)—common for blanket yarn and chenille-type products.

 Need yarn at a specific weight and Nm?
 Explore our yarn range or request a quote with your target gauge and ball size.